 Etchison finished the season batting .294 with 26 doubles, 15 triples, 8 home runs, 91 RBIs, and 16 stolen bases.
-He led the league in runs scored.[fn]Chip Royal, Burlington (North Carolina) Daily Times-News, April 27, 1944, 12[/fn] After the season, he was chosen for the league’s all-star team.
+He led the league in runs scored.11 After the season, he was chosen for the league’s all-star team.

 After third-place Hartford lost in the playoff semifinals, Etchison was called up to the Braves.
-He started four of the 10 games in which he played.
+He started four of the 10 games he played in.
 He made the squad in spring training in 1944 and spent the entire season with the Braves, taking over at first base for Kerby Farrell.
-His first of eight homers came on June 18 against Frank Seward of the Giants in a 9-2 loss.
+His first of eight homers came on June 18 against the Frank Seward of the Giants in a 9-2 loss.
 On July 31 he was the only one of Bob Coleman’s Braves to solve Fritz Ostermueller, getting the Braves’ only two hits in a 9-2 loss to the Pirates.
 There were few bright spots in the season for the Braves, but one of the team’s better performances came on August 30 against the New York Giants at the Polo Grounds.
 The Braves’ knuckleballer Jim Tobin, retired the first 16 Giants batters and the score stood at 1-1 as the Braves came to bat in the seventh inning.
-A two-run-homer by Etchison gave the Braves a 3-1 lead and they went on to win 4-2 in a game that took only 87 minutes to complete as 953 fans looked on.[fn]James P. Dawson, New York Times, August 31, 1944, 12.[/fn] But the Braves were in sixth place by this point, 43 games out of first.
+A two-run-homer by Etchison gave the Braves a 3-1 lead and they went on to win 4-2 in a game that took only 87 minutes to complete as 953 fans looked on.12 But the Braves were in sixth place by this point, 43 games out of first.

-On September 3, in a game against the Phillies in Philadelphia, Etchison crashed into the stands chasing a foul ball.[fn]Boston Herald, September 4, 1944, 35.[/fn] He injured both knees and suffered a bruised shoulder and a back injury[fn]Boston Globe, September 6, 1944, 10.[/fn] that kept him on the sidelines until September 14.
+On September 3, in a game against the Phillies in Philadelphia, Etchison crashed into the stands chasing a foul ball.13 He injured both knees and suffered a bruised shoulder and a back injury14 that kept him on the sidelines until September 14.
 He missed 14 of the Braves’ last 24 games of the season.
 The back problems limited his mobility and range at first base and helped end his major-league career.
 He played his last major-league game in the first game of a doubleheader on the final day of the season, October 1, driving in a run with a fly ball as the Braves dropped a 4-3 decision to the Cubs at Braves Field.
 For the season, Etchison batted .214 with 33 RBIs, playing in 109 games for the sixth-place (65-89) Braves.

 At the age of 32 in 1947, Etchison was player-manager of the Mahanoy City (Pennsylvania) Bluebirds of the Class-D North Atlantic League.
-That year he set a league record with 163 RBIs[fn]Kingston (New York) Daily Freeman, November 12, 1947, 15.[/fn] to go along with 25 homers and a .354 batting average.
+That year he set a league record with 163 RBIs19 to go along with 25 homers and a .354 batting average.
 The following season, he batted .363 for Mahanoy City.
 In his two years managing at Mahanoy City, his teams went 67-65 and 79-54, finishing fourth each season.

 Hoeft’s memoir, written in 2002, gives the essence of Buck.
 Etchison “perpetually had his Mr. Redman plugged into his jaw and shame on you if you got too close to him in a heated exchange.
-Big Bad Buck was loved/adored by this tough minded mining town [Mahanoy].”[fn]Bobby Hoeft.
-When Baseball was Fun: A Baseball Memoir (Xlibris, 2002), 90.[/fn] Buck had a way of speaking with his players after a poorly played game.
+Big Bad Buck was loved/adored by this tough minded mining town [Mahanoy].”21 Buck had a way of speaking with his players after a poorly played game.
 He didn’t hold back.
 He would wait until the players were on the team bus, and tell the players to close the windows tightly.
-And then, as Hoeft noted, “That bus rocked and rolled and steamed until Buck Etchison was satisfied that we would never lose another ball game.”[fn]Hoeft, 91.[/fn]
+And then, as Hoeft noted, “That bus rocked and rolled and steamed until Buck Etchison was satisfied that we would never lose another ball game.”22

-In 1949 Etchison moved on to Griffin, Georgia, in the Georgia-Alabama League, and was with the team for 44 games.
+In 1949 Etchison moved on to Griffin, Georgia, in the Georgia-Alabama League, and was with them for 44 games.
 He was released on July 17 after the team went into a tailspin, losing 12 games in a row.
 He signed on with Federalsburg in the Eastern Shore League.
-As his daughter Nancy remembered, in Federalsburg, every time it rained the field would flood.[fn]Interview with Nancy Etchison Newcomer, April 29, 2014.[/fn] The next four seasons Etchison worked in the Philadelphia A’s organization.
+As his daughter Nancy remembered, in Federalsburg, every time it rained the field would flood.23 The next four seasons Etchison worked in the Philadelphia A’s organization.
 In 1950 the player-manager was at Youngstown, Ohio, in the Class-C Mid-Atlantic League, batting .318.
 The following season he was still in Class C, this time with Rome (New York) in the Canadian-American League.
 His batting average slipped to .275 and his Colonels finished at a disappointing 46-71.

 The first game of a doubleheader on July 1 provided a couple of interesting highlights in an otherwise forgettable campaign.
 Rome won, 3-0, and Etchison went 3-for-3, the first perfect day at the plate of the season for any member of his squad.
 A local store, Home Dairy, had a promotion that awarded him free meals for the rest of the season for his accomplishment.
-He came to the plate only three times because he was ejected in the fifth inning for questioning the decisions of the home-plate umpire.[fn]Utica (New York) Daily Press, July 2, 1951, 19.[/fn]
+He came to the plate only three times because he was ejected in the fifth inning for questioning the decisions of the home-plate umpire.24

 In 1952 Etchison moved up one step in the A’s system, to Harrisburg of the Class-B Interstate League.
 It was an interesting and unusual season.
 What happened on June 21 set the season apart.
 The team was faring poorly at the gate and would eventually be taken over by the league.
 The season’s attendance would be only 30,052 for 70 home games.